lbhoe/lbhoe.github.io/_posts/2023-10-27-challenge-of-wits-2023.md

 ### SOLUTION

 Did some research before deciding to implement the following steps:
-1. Read `Elevation.csv` data
+1. Read the data from `Elevation.csv`
-2. Implement weight calculations formula
+2. Applied weight calculation formula
-3. Store calculated weights in a suitable data format (adjacency matrix)
+3. Stored calculated weights in an appropriate data format (adjacency matrix)
-4. Apply Dijkstra's Algorithm to find shortest path
+4. Utilised Dijkstra's Algorithm to determine the shortest path
-5. Script must work by supplying a start point (x,y) and end at a specified (x\',y\')
+5. Script is designed to function by providing a starting point (x, y) and an ending point (x\', y\')

 ChatGPT was used to provide various code snippets to work with.

-Due to interesting constraints such as boundaries of map (not all nodes have the same number of edges) and the need to calculate weights (edges have different weights due to elevation differences), I had to manually write some portions of the script.
+Due to interesting constraints such as boundaries of map (not all nodes have the same number of edges) and varying energy costs due to elevation differences (edges have different weights), I had to manually write some portions of the script.

 ```python
 import heapq